-SYSC 3.2.6IR SYSC 6.3.9R

-Box 3.2: The Money Laundering Reporting Officer (MLRO)

-This section applies to firms who are subject to the money laundering provisions in SYSC 3.2.6A - J or SYSC 6.3, except it does not apply to sole traders who have no employees.
+Box 3.2: The Money Laundering Reporting Officer (MLRO) SYSC 3.2.6IR SYSC 6.3.9R This section applies to firms who are subject to the money laundering provisions in SYSC 3.2.6A - J or SYSC 6.3, except it does not apply to sole traders who have no employees.
 Firms to which this section applies must appoint an individual as MLRO.
 The MLRO is responsible for oversight of the firm's compliance with its anti-money laundering obligations and should act as a focal point for the firm's AML activity.

-- Does the MLRO have sufficient resources, experience, access and seniority to carry out their role effectively? - Do the firm's staff, including its senior management, consult the MLRO on matters relating to money-laundering? - Does the MLRO escalate relevant matters to senior management and, where appropriate, the board? - What awareness and oversight does the MLRO have of the highest risk relationships?

-- The MLRO is independent, knowledgeable, robust and well-resourced, and poses effective challenge to the business where warranted. - The MLRO has a direct reporting line to executive management or the board.

-- The MLRO lacks credibility and authority, whether because of inexperience or lack of seniority. - The MLRO does not understand the policies they are supposed to oversee or the rationale behind them. - The MLRO of a firm which is a member of a group has not considered whether group policy adequately addresses UK AML obligations. - The MLRO is unable to retrieve information about the firm's high-risk customers on request and without delay and plays no role in monitoring such relationships.
+Self-assessment questions: Does the MLRO have sufficient resources, ex role effectively? perience, access and seniority to carry out their • Do the firm's staff, including its senior management, consult the MLRO on matters relating to money-laundering? • Does the MLRO escalate relevant matters to senior management and, where appropriate, the board?
+What awareness and oversight does the ML RO have of the highest risk relationships?
+Examples of good practice Examples of poor practice The MLRO is independent, knowledgeable, robust and well-resourced, and poses effective challenge to the business where warranted.
+The MLRO has a direct reporting line to executive management or the board.
+The MLRO lacks credibility and authority, whether because of inexperience or lack of seniority.
+The MLRO does not understand the policies they are supposed to oversee or the rationale behind them.
+The MLRO of a firm which is a member of a group has not considered whether group policy adequately addresses UK AML obligations.
+The MLRO is unable to retrieve information about the firm's high-risk customers on request and without delay and plays no role in monitoring such relationships.